-- Check the 'Entry Requirements' section of the GOV.UK foreign travel advice for the rules you will need to comply with to enter Saudi Arabia. - Follow the visa and vaccination requirements issued by the Kingdom of Saudi Arabia Ministry of Health, Pilgrim's Health. - Arrange a travel health risk assessment before you travel for tailored advice if you think you may need vaccines or boosters.
+- Check the 'Entry requirements' section of the GOV.UK foreign travel advice for Saudi Arabia for the rules you will need to follow during Hajj and Umrah. - Follow the visa and vaccination requirements issued by the Kingdom of Saudi Arabia Ministry of Health, Pilgrim's health. - Book a travel health risk assessment before you travel for tailored advice if you think you may need vaccines or boosters. - Get travel insurance.

-During Hajj
+During Hajj or Umrah